maladr0it/react-truncate-list/README.md

 ### `alwaysShowTruncator` (optional)

 Always show the 'truncator', even when all items are visible.
 Useful for advanced use-cases such as an expanding list.

+### `onResize` (optional)

+Pass a callback for when the list resizes.
+You can use this to debounce the truncating effect for performance reasons, If you use this, you must manually call the provided truncate() function in your callback.

+See the `Debounced truncation` example in the [demo](https://stackblitz.com/edit/vitejs-vite-lpmpeh?file=src%2FApp.tsx).

 ## SSR